-Billions across the globe each day interact with Alexa, Siri, Google’s all-powerful search-engine, and all those chatbots that are quick to greet when you shop online or pay your speeding ticket.
+Billions across the globe each day interact with Alexa, Siri, Google’s all-powerful search engine, and all those chatbots that are quick to greet you when you shop online or pay your speeding ticket.
 And that’s just a small sampling of what AI now offers and what it may promise for the future.

 What Is Artificial Intelligence, and What Brings It to Life?

 To quote the New York Times, “Think of a spreadsheet on steroids, trained on big data.”

 Big data, for the record, is just a fancy term to describe everyone’s entire digital footprint — spending and travel habits, internet and smartphone usage, tweets and Facebook posts … In short, everything — so beware.

 AI comes in two forms.
 Most of us have encountered applied AI, such as a computer program that plays chess or your local ATM.
 Some call that automation.